arpitbanerji/Projects/Covid-19 Detection Using Chest X-rays/Readme.txt

-Here Your will find Notebook and model weights.
+Here Your will find the Notebook.
+Data and weights are in -- https://drive.google.com/drive/folders/1cB0YwRHe10spelFzh141h18Zx5OQwvnz?usp=sharing